Tribunal

 Welcome to the Metropolitan Tribunal.
 Our mission is to provide justice for all persons who approach the Church's court system.
 This mission is fulfilled through the rendering of judgments concerning people's rights and obligations as well as their status in the Church.
 Such judgments seek to discern the truth about a matter and then initiate solutions that provide for justice based upon the law of the Scriptures, the Magisterial Teaching of the Church, and the Code of Canon Law.

-Below you will find resources which will help you learn more about the Marriage Nullity process.
-If you have questions, please do not hesitate to reach out to our office or to your local Catholic pastor.
+Below you will find resources which will help you learn more about the ordinary process.
+If you have questions, please do not hesitate to reach out to our office.

 Resources